 For decades I’ve been voting and everyone knows that you win some, you lose some; this was the first time ever though that I’ve felt scared by the outcome.
 Yes, I was pro-Hillary, and although saddened that we didn’t make history with the first woman president, that’s not why I was crying on election night and hyperventilating on inauguration day.
 I was (am still!) legitimately frightened that Donald Trump is in charge of the nuclear codes.

-·Blue Ribbon Lobby Day – groups of us got to meet with our representatives at the state capitol and talk about local legislation that was important to us, including women’s reproductive rights, public education and health care.
+·Blue Ribbon Lobby Day – groups of us got to meet with our representatives at the state capitol and talk about important local legislation, including women’s reproductive rights, public education and health care.

-·Wrote letters to both senators and did a blog post explaining how healthcare directly impacted me and my family and encouraged others to do the same.
+·Wrote letters to both Texas senators and did a blog post explaining how healthcare directly impacted me and my family and encouraged others to do the same.

-·We reached out to the candidates, encouraged people to attend meet-and-greets, volunteer, fundraise, and of course get out there and vote!16 progressive candidates won, which is a step in the right direction, and also shows us how much further we need to keep going.
+·We reached out to the candidates, encouraged people to attend meet-and-greets, volunteer, and of course get out there and vote!16 progressive candidates won, which is a step in the right direction, and also shows us how much further we need to keep going.

-·We strive to share stories of everyday activists, feminist powerhouses and artists standing up for values we believe in.
+·We strive to share stories of everyday activists, feminist powerhouses in business and government and artists standing up for values we believe in.

 So, my message to anyone out there who didn’t march on that day is that you can still make a difference!
 Don’t beat yourself up for missing out on one march, because that was yesterday and this is today.
 Life is full of small choices you make each and every day and I hope you choose to join us in supporting local Progressive candidates and fighting for women’s rights, equal rights and an inclusive American society.
 Let’s make Texas blue again!